Skip to main content

 Example 3: Get Relations relation

-In this scenario we have the following modules and relations.
+Suppose you have the following modules and relations:

 Module IdName